huckgroup/formose-2021/README.md

 Data and analysis for the "Environmental conditions drive self-organization of reaction pathways in a prebiotic reaction network" (Robinson, Daines, van Duppen, de Jong, Huck, 2021).

-Requires [NorthNet](https://github.com/Will-Robin/NorthNet.git), numpy, scipy, networkx and pandas.
+Requires numpy, scipy, networkx, pandas and NorthNet (a copy of the code is provided in this repository).

 ## Abstract